Skip to content

 After cancer treatment, you may have concerns about financial issues, insurance policies and work.

 For many people, cancer treatment can be a financial strain.
-This can be caused by extra costs or loss of income.
-Support is available:
+This could be caused by extra costs you may have during and after treatment, or loss of income.
+Financial support and advice is available:

-Ask your utility company, loan provider or local council how they can help you manage payment of your bills or loans.
+• Ask your utility company, loan provider or local council how they can help you manage payment of your bills (e.g. electricity, water, gas, internet, phone bills), loans or rates.
 Check if you qualify for any rebates, concessions or hardship programs.

 Download our booklet ‘Cancer and Your Finances’